netdata/netdata/README.md

 `Mar 27th, 2018` - **[netdata v1.10.0 released!](https://github.com/firehol/netdata/releases)**

  - new web server, a lot faster and more secure
- - updated all javascript libraries to their latest versions (fixed compatibility issues - now netdata can be embedded on Atlassian Conflunce pages and remain fully interactive!)
+ - updated all javascript libraries to their latest versions (fixed compatibility issues - now netdata chart can now be embedded on **Atlassian Confluence** pages and remain fully interactive!)
  - new plugins:
    - **BTRFS** (visualize BTRFS allocation with alarms)
    - **bcache** (monitor hybrid setups HDD + SSD)